-Yet others credit George Morris of Connecticut with having organized the first National Flag Day celebration in Hatford in the year 1861.
+Yet others credit George Morris of Connecticut for organizing the first National Flag Day celebration in Hatford, in the year 1861.

 Through the late 19th century, newspapers, schools, and state education boards enthusiastically adopted the idea of a Flag Day celebration and the spirit of allegiance and patriotism gave the celebration a great boost.
 In 1916, President Woodrow Wilson made a national proclamation officially sanctioning Flag Day celebrations on June 14.
 Later, 1949 the US Congress adopted the date as National Flag Day.